apache/activemq-artemis/tests/db-tests/README.md

 - `./target/db2`

 Some of the tests on this module are connecting to the database directly, and these tests will use the JDBC jar directly from the `lib folder` from each of these servers.

-# Oracle JDBC Driver

-All the JDBC drivers using in this module are available as maven central repository and are being downloaded by the artemis-maven-plugin during the compilation phase of the tests.

-The exception to this rule is [Oracle database](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html), for which you must provide the JAR under this location:

-- jdbc-drivers/oracle